bodoia/cs224w-project/README.md

 cs224w-project
 ==============
-We can use the readme to coordinate who's working on what.
-I figured a good plan of action is to do all of the milestone stuff in python as a first pass, then if we want to we can rewrite it in something faster like C++ (or Fortran :D) for the final project.
+Okay, so we're going to just do everything in Python and forget about speed.
+We're also going to use NetworkX instead of Snap.py since it supports weighted edges.
 Right now the organizational structure is as follows:

 main.py : the main method for the program